-Adjusted EBITDA is defined as net loss before stock-based compensation expense, including common stock warrant expense, depreciation and amortization, the impact of the non-recurring revenue and costs associated with the simplification initiatives as described above, other income or expense (consisting of non-cash changes in the fair value of our equity investments, non-cash gains or losses on foreign currency, non-cash gains or losses on sales of property and equipment, and non-cash changes in fair value of our preferred stock warrant liability), interest expense, income tax provision or benefit, and other unusual or non-recurring items.
+Adjusted EBITDA is defined as net loss before stock-based compensation expense, including common stock warrant expense, depreciation and amortization expense, impairment expense, restructuring expense (consisting of professional fees, severance payments, and other related charges from our August 2022 and March 2023 initiatives), other income or expense (consisting of non-cash changes in the fair value of our equity investments, non-cash gains or losses on foreign currency, and non-cash gains or losses on sales of property and equipment), interest income or expense, and income tax provision or benefit.

-Adjusted EBITDA margin is defined as adjusted EBITDA divided by adjusted net revenue.
+Adjusted EBITDA margin is defined as adjusted EBITDA divided by net revenue.

 There are a number of limitations related to the use of these non-GAAP financial measures.
-Some of these limitations are that:
+Some of these limitations are: